Testing semiparametric model-equivalence hypotheses based on the characteristic function: Population measures, computations and test criteria

-On the basis of the preceding discussion and for some fixed threshold $\Delta>0$, we suggest the test defined by the critical region where $\sigma_{n,w}^{(\mathcal M)}$ is the positive square root of $\sigma_{n,w}^{2(\mathcal M)}$, and $z_\alpha$ is the $\alpha$ quantile of the standard normal distribution.
-Clearly rejection of ${\cal {H}}^{(\mathcal M)}_0$ implies model equivalence, or more precisely that the law of our data is $\Delta$--close to model $\mathcal M$ under the corresponding distance measure $\Delta^{(\mathcal M)}_{w,Z}$.
+where $\sigma_{n,w}^{(\mathcal M)}$ is the positive square root of $\sigma_{n,w}^{2(\mathcal M)}$, and $z_\alpha$ is the $\alpha$ quantile of the standard normal distribution.
+Clearly rejection of ${\cal {H}}^{(\mathcal M)}_0$ implies model--equivalence, or more precisely that the law of our data is $\Delta$--close to model $\mathcal M$ under the corresponding distance measure $\Delta^{(\mathcal M)}_{w,Z}$.
 In fact it readily follows that the criterion with critical region defined by \eqref{CR} leads to an asymptotic size--$\alpha$ test, which is consistent against fixed alternatives.
 Specifically for each law of $Z$ with corresponding population measure $\Delta^{(\mathcal M)}_{w,Z}>0$, if \eqref{CLT} and \eqref{varn} hold true, we have for the probability of rejection of the null hypothesis in \eqref{null} that

 In addition, for each law of $Z$ with $\Delta^{(\mathcal M)}_{w,Z}=0$, and by \eqref{asy} and \eqref{varn}, we have